How to Cite a Documentary in APA, MLA or Chicago

 While you might think of books and journal articles as the go-to sources when writing essays, documentaries can also be a great source of information—and they can also serve as a form of entertainment.
 Citing a documentary might seem more complicated than citing a textbook, but we’ve put together this handy guide on how to cite a documentary to make the process a bit easier for you.

-Quickly cite a documentary by using our online form here.
+Quickly cite a documentary by using our video citation generator.

 As an example, we’ve cited “Jiro Dreams of Sushi”—a great Netflix documentary by David Gelb about a legendary Tokyo sushi chef—in three different styles: MLA 8, APA and Chicago.